holtgrewe/tracdox/trac-sphinx/source/HowTo/GenerateSeqAnKnimeNodes.rst

 Anatomy of a Plugin Directory
 -----------------------------

-..
-TODO the workflow_plugin_dir.zip is not here any more and was not in trac, either :(

 You can download a ZIP archive of the resulting project :download:`from the attached file workflow_plugin_dir.zip <workflow_plugin_dir.zip>`.
 We will ignore the contents of ``icons``, ``DESCRIPTION``, ``LICENSE``, and ``COPYRIGHT`` here.
 You can see all relevant details by inspecting the ZIP archive.